venusang/ca-2064/README.md

 This is a static prototype that can be viewed at http://missdemilo.com/cs/ca-2064.

 My Role:
-- UI Designer
+- UI and UX Designer
-- UI/UX Designer
 - Front-End Web Developer

 This prototype was built using the following technologies: